CSCI-40500-Fall-2025/Lectures/ML_intro/ml_intro.md

 ::: columns

 :::: column
 |Text|Genre|
 |-|-|
 |When the earth stood ... |Science fiction|
 |Two households, both alike...|Romance|
 |To Sherlock Holmes she...|Adventure|
 ::::

 :::: column
 ![](graphics/overfitting.png)
 ::::

 :::

 ## Learning and Evaluating in Production

-* Beyond static data sets, build telemetry
+* Beyond static data sets, build telemetry.
-* Use sample of live data for evaluation
+* Use sample of live data for evaluation.
-* Retrain models with sampled live data regularly
+* Retrain models with sampled live data regularly.
-* Monitor objectives and intervene if necessary
+* Monitor objectives and intervene if necessary.